-The Green Foundation scholarships are awarded to Earth scientists from around the world who wish to collaborate with IGPP researchers.
+Green Foundation scholarships and the Miles Postdoctoral Fellowship are awarded to Earth scientists from around the world who wish to collaborate with IGPP researchers.

 The Miles Postdoctoral Fellowship is awarded in honor of the late John W. Miles and supports a scientist whose expertise lies within the broad areas of computational and theoretical geophysics.
 Dr. Miles spent over 40 years conducting research in applied mechanics and geophysics at UCSD and Scripps.
 His studies contributed to many aspects of fluid dynamics, including supersonic flow, ocean tides, the stability of currents and water waves and their nonlinear interactions, and involved extensive work in the application of mathematical methodology.

 To apply for a Miles Postdoctoral Scholarship, click here for the times of application and other information.